microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

     "codePath": "./multi_qubit_probabilities.qs"
 })

-## Measuring Each Qubit In A System One After Another
+## Measuring Each Qubit in a System One After Another

 As described in the previous sections, in theory it is possible to measure all the qubits in an $n$-qubit system simultaneously in an orthogonal basis.
 The post-measurement state of the qubits is then exactly one of the $2^n$ possible basis states.